 The entrance on the left-hand side does not provide access to all 5 waterfalls, has slightly worse views and doesn’t have facilities like the zip line and cabanas.

-As of 2021, the entrance fee is 50 Mexican Pesos per person.
+As of 2022, the entrance fee is 50 Mexican Pesos per person.
 There is an additional charge of 20 pesos per person to access the last two waterfalls.
 More on that later.

 Use of the bathrooms and riverside huts are included in the entrance fee, as well as the museum and iguana observation point.
 To note, the only bathrooms are located by the entrance, there are no more further along the waterfalls.
 Additionally, all along the river, there are lots of refreshment stands selling snacks and drinks at reasonable prices.
 Parking is available onsite too.

 At an additional cost, there is also a series of zip lines (tirolesa in Spanish) as well as cabanas where you can spend the night.
 I cover both of these in more detail later in this post.

 The 5 El Chiflón Waterfalls